ucla-data-archive/intro-apis-json/slides.md

 Note: examples include Windows API for working with Windows OS and Android API for their development kit

+<span style="font-size:12pt">See: <https://en.wikipedia.org/wiki/Application_programming_interface></span>

 ---

 ## Web APIs

->When used in the context of web development, an API is typically a defined set of specifications, such as Hypertext Transfer Protocol (HTTP) request messages, along with a definition of the structure of response messages, which is usually in an Extensible Markup Language (XML) or JavaScript Object Notation (JSON) format.
+>When used in the context of web development, an API is typically a defined set of specifications, such as [Hypertext Transfer Protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (HTTP) request messages, along with a definition of the structure of response messages, which is usually in an Extensible Markup Language (XML) or JavaScript Object Notation (JSON) format.

 <span style="font-size:12pt">[Wikipedia](https://en.wikipedia.org/wiki/Application_programming_interface#Web_APIs)</span>